WaiHoi/CS102/README.md

 The winner is the player with the lowest score!

+## Features
+### Core Game Features
+- Deck Initialisation
+    - 66 cards: 6 colours, numbered from 0-10
+- Card Shuffling
+    - Randomise deck order at game start
+- Card Dealing
+    - Deal 5 cards to each player
+- Parade Line
+    - Shows cards currently in the parade
+- Hand Management
+    - Players can view and select which cards to play from their hand
+- Card Play Logic
+- Score Calculation
+- Endgame Trigger
+- Winner Determination
+- Input Validation
+    - Prevent any invalid card players
+    - Handles incorrect inputs

+### Multiplayer Features
+- Local Multiplayer
+    - Supports up to 6 players
+    - On a single machine

+### Bot Players
+- Easy Difficulty
+    - Random cards will be chosen and played
+- Medium Difficulty
+    - Play card with least common colour
+    - 20% chance to play random card
+- Hard Difficulty
+    - Simulates outcomes and plays the best card
+    - 10% chance to play random card

 ## Getting Started
 ### Prerequisites
 <!-- Software required for the program to run -->